Search

 Pickmere Lake, Cheshire

-Home to one of the early (and only) battlegrounds of the River and Lake Swimming Association, who challenged the local council when they tried to stop swimming here, Pickmere Lake in Cheshire is in a class of its own.
+Home to one of the early (and only) battlegrounds of the River and Lake Swimming Association, which challenged the local council when they tried to stop swimming here, Pickmere Lake in Cheshire is in a class of its own.
 It is relatively straightforward to find, with parking nearby close to Mere Lane, and benefits from exceptionally clear water that is not too cold.

 Please note: Entry can only be made via land owned by the parish council or a public footpath which runs along the shore (not through private farming land).
-The slope is moderate, but swimmer should beware of large stones under the surface and debris.
+The slope is moderate, but swimmers should beware of large stones under the surface and debris.
 Look out for powerboats and water skis which may come close to the shore.
 Skiing is not allowed before 10 am Monday-Sunday.
-The skiing season starts on a Good Friday and ends 16th Oct.
+The skiing season starts on a Good Friday and ends on 16th Oct.

 Gaddings Dam, Todmorden

-Just under an hours drive from Manchester is Gaddings Dam.
+Just under an hour’s drive from Manchester is Gaddings Dam.
 The highest beach in the UK at 355 metres above sea level, it has been run by a group of local volunteers since they rescued it from closure back in 2001.
 Find it off Lumbutts Road, via a path opposite the Shepherd’s Rest Inn.

 High and exposed, the reservoir is often wild and windy, sometimes tranquil, and occasionally a baking sun trap.
 But whatever the conditions, it usually manages to reward those who make the hike to the top of the moor – not a long hike but sufficient to ensure the place is never crowded.